Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 \subsubsection{Input Selection}

 After data was generated and normalized, the ideal inputs and outputs could be determined.
 This was primarily performed by analyzing the physical significance of the variables and determining the best separation methods.
-Using a state-based classifier, the input variables could be mapped to see the target class before they are used to train the model.
+Using a state-based classifier, the input variables could be mapped to see what the target class would be before they are used to train the model.
 Plotting the different variables against each other could show which variables have the most significant separation for the classification method.

 Different input variables were posed and compared based on their physical significance.
 Due to the state-based nature of the network, information from both the initial state and final state would need to be used.
-From both of these states, control rod positions were available.
+Control rod positions were available in both of these states.
 Control rods are the primary governor of reactivity changes in the system, resulting in those variables being a good choice.
-With the integral rod worth known, the approximate reactivity contribution from rod withdrawal could also be estimated.
+With the integral rod worth known, the approximate reactivity contribution from rod withdrawal could be estimated as well.
 Using control rod heights as an input variable, a model could learn the physical properties of the reactor internally.
-This could result in a model which predicts a final power state by processing control rod heights information about the physical state of the reactor.
+This could result in a model that predicts a final power state by processing control rod height information about the physical state of the reactor.
 Alternatively, by using the reactivity insertion provided by the control rod heights, the model could predict the state by attempting to model an equation for reactor power directly.
 Another possible input option was initial power.
-The normalized initial power would be input and could be used by the model to generate an image of the system's initial state.
-This would also allow the model to generate 'jumping off points' from the common starting states of the reactor.
+The normalized initial power would be input and could be used by the model to generate an image of the initial state of the system.
+This would also allow the model to generate ‘jumping off points’ from the common starting states of the reactor.
 This is due to reactor operators preferentially reaching whole numbers and multiples of 10 when conducting a power change.
 It could help by clustering the input information with other similar samples.